edm00se/blog/_posts/2015-01-12-a-chalk-talk-talk.md

 * complement the talk with a short series on my blog
 * provide my demo application via GitHub, for others to play with and learn from (this is the same, thankfully)

 So that's what I'm thinking.
-My only fear is that my once sweeping epic of a session is now significantly subdued, in my mined.
+My only fear is that my once sweeping epic of a session is now significantly subdued, in my mind.
 Only time will tell.